dhellmann/pymotw-3/source/sys/imports.rst

 Most Python programs end up as a combination of several modules with a main application importing them.
-Whether using the features of the standard library, or organizing custom code in separate files to make it easier to maintain, understanding and managing the dependencies for a program is an important aspect of development. :mod:`sys` includes information about the modules available to an application, either as
+Whether using the features of the standard library or organizing custom code in separate files to make it easier to maintain, understanding and managing the dependencies for a program is an important aspect of development. :mod:`sys` includes information about the modules available to an application, either as